Skip to main content

 Building Modern Languages and Linguistics Knowledge

-Start with the Oxford Modern Languages and Linguistics course page, because it gives the course structure, entry requirements and official course identity.
+Start with the Oxford Modern Languages And Linguistics course page, because it gives the course structure, entry requirements and official course identity.

-For international applicants, the Oxford international qualifications page is the safest place to check qualification equivalence.
+For international applicants, the Oxford international qualifications Page is the safest place to check qualification equivalence.
 The Oxford interviews guidance is useful before practising tutorial-style discussion.

 The Oxford college choice guidance is relevant because applicants need to check practical college fit and whether a college accepts the intended language combination.
 For language and linguistics practice, use the UK Linguistics Olympiad to build pattern-recognition skills.